Labernator/Mordheim/Mordheim2024/readme.md

 Nurgle's Rot

 Marius: I have mixed feelings.
 We banned these because they were auto includes.
 Turned out, now we had other auto includes.
 I can see us go either way.
 Philipp: würde diese wieder mitaufnehmen
+Stefan: Free them all!

 ### Winning
 > Every warband that fulfills the winning conditions is considered a winner.
 Meaning there can be more than one winner.
 All winning warband leader e.g. gain +1 XP.

 Marius: good one
+Stefan: Good one

 ### Strongman
 > If a model already has the Strongman skill, it loses it and therefore gains the "No need for Weapons" skill that ignores the penalties of fighting unarmed.